-On January 4, 2021, the Company entered into an agreement with another third party to explore, develop and acquire additional property within the Guayabales Project (the "Second Guayabales Option").
+On January 4, 2021, the Company entered into the Second Guayabales Option.
 The terms of the agreement are as follows:

 The option agreement provides the Company the right to explore the property within the Second Guayabales Option over a four-year term, expiring on January 2, 2025, for total payments over the term of the agreement of \$1.75 million.